pierrehogenhaug/transport_survey_rag/README.md

 `rag_agent.py`
 Contains the core logic for the retrieval-augmented generation (RAG) agent.
 It uses Pydantic AI to manage tool functions for fetching and formatting the relevant documentation.

+---

+## Deployment
+**Streamlit Cloud:**
+The application is hosted on Streamlit Cloud.
+Configure your environment variables in the secrets.toml file for a secure deployment.

+**Local Deployment:**
+Follow the steps above to set up your environment locally.
+Once configured, you can run the app with `streamlit run streamlit_ui.py` and test all functionalities on your own machine.